International-Data-Spaces-Association/IDS-testbed/Testbed/TestbedUserGuide.md

   * IDSCP2: currently supported by connector A - still work in progress TODO: remove as soon as it works
   * IDS-REST: not yet supported by connector A

-Validate that you receive as data the following URL which can be used to obtained the corresponding DWD weather data: https://maps.dwd.de/geoserver/dwd/ows?service=WFS&version=1.0.0&request=GetFeature&typeName=dwd%3AAutowarn_Analyse&maxFeatures=50&outputFormat=application%2Fjson
+Validate that you receive as data the following URL which can be used to obtain the corresponding DWD weather data: https://maps.dwd.de/geoserver/dwd/ows?service=WFS&version=1.0.0&request=GetFeature&typeName=dwd%3AAutowarn_Analyse&maxFeatures=50&outputFormat=application%2Fjson

 ***Connector B***